jorkey/service-lifecycle-platform/readme.md

 # Introduction

-Update-services performs versioning, updating, starting and monitoring of services.
+Application suite with Web dashboard _service-lifecycle-platform_ (further _SLP_) performs building, versioning, running, updating, and monitoring of services.

-History storage allows you to roll back changes.
-Centralized storage of log journals and crash reports is convenient for monitoring system performance and troubleshooting errors.
+When building the service, an image file is created with a unique version number.
+The assembly can run on different _SLP_ servers, which allows building services in different environments.

+To install service version on a specific client, a new version image is generated, supplemented with the settings and private files of this client.

+After generation, the new version will be automatically installed and launched on the server.
+The old service version will be stopped and replaced by the new one.
+It is also possible to roll back to one of the previous versions.

+Service logs and fault reports of all services are sent to the _SLP_ distribution server where they are indexed for easy searching.

+One of the interesting uses of _SLP_ is installing and updating services on virtual machines (VMs).
+In this case, the VM is created from the image which requires regenerating of VM image when some service is changed.
+With _SLP_ we can make base image for VM and install our services while doing cloud init script.
+This significantly speeds up the development and debugging of services on VMs.

 ## Required platforms

-Currently, update-services works on Linux Ubuntu servers.
+Currently, _SLP_ works on Linux Ubuntu servers.
+This is due to the use of bash scripts for starting and updating services.
+Scripts are a small part of _SLP_, so support for other platforms will not be difficult.

-Source codes must be in the Git VCS repositories.
+Service source codes must be in the Git VCS repositories.
+For example on GitHub.

-Microsoft Azure cloud service is supported.
+Microsoft Azure cloud service is supported now.
+Minimal coding required to support other cloud services.

 ## Agreements